GABRIELS562/StudentNo_JAIGAB621_Classcode_fto2405_Group_A_Jaime-Gabriels_DJS11/README.md

 - @radix-ui/react-icons
 - react-slick
 - slick-carousel
-- Vite (as the build tool)

 For a complete list of dependencies, please refer to the `package.json` file.

 ## Setup and Installation

 1. Ensure you have Node.js and npm installed on your system.
-You can download them from [nodejs.org](https://nodejs.org/).

 2. Clone the repository:
    ```